kuchnaya-hub/maroon-broccoli/src/pages/features.md

       products? *Behtar Ads* has got the best features for you!

-      Using our android app allows you to -
+      Using our mobile app allows you to -

       1. Dynamically create Advertisements in a *matter of seconds* with your